Fall Programming

 The Carpenter Art Garden’s Seeds of Peace after school program is the major component in carrying out our mission.
-This program serves the Binghampton community through art, mindfulness, organic gardening workshops, and youth entrepreneurship.
-Our program creates a safe and supportive environment where participants can engage in meaningful activities that promote personal growth, community bonding, sustainable living and offers opportunities for healing.
+This program serves the Binghampton community through art, mindfulness, urban farming workshops, and youth entrepreneurship.
+Our program creates a safe and supportive environment where participants can engage in meaningful art based activities that promote personal growth, community bonding and sustainable living.

 Tuesday Art Garden